gdgd009xcd/ProxyFilterForScanTool/README.md

 When you browsing web sites through proxy, you may browser contents sometimes looks broken or hang tight because contents consists of javascript/css based such as Angular or  they consists of movie streams.
 This is because access through proxy invoke communication timeout or hang tight.
-This extension allows you to directly access content that does not need to be accessed via a proxy, depending on the conditions you set in several options.
+This addon allows you to directly access content that does not need to be accessed via a proxy, depending on the conditions you set in several options.
-This extension uses the proxy API listener `onRequest` to listen for requests to visit a web page,
+This addon uses the proxy API listener `onRequest` to listen for requests to visit a web page,

+## Disclaimer

+This addon uses the proxy API listener `onRequest`, so if you use other addons which use same `onRequest` listener, you may encounter problems which may not work as you think.
+This addon's main usecase is for detecting website vulnerabilities through proxy.

 ## how to use